vivekagarwal14/fresh-food/docs/activities/software-testing.md

 # Approach / Details

-Testing will proceed in this order: unit testing, component testing, then system testing.
+Our development testing will proceed in this order: unit testing, component testing, then system testing.

 ## Unit tests